zapstore/zapstore-cli/README.md

 zapstore publish go -a ~/path/to/alby-go-v1.4.1-android.apk -v 1.4.1
 ```

 If you have multiple artifacts, run this command once with multiple `-a` arguments and a version (`-v`).
-They all will be uploaded to `cdn.zap.store`.
+They all will be uploaded to `cdn.zapstore.dev`.

 If you want to add release notes, provide the release notes Markdown file to `-n`.
 For icon and images, see `--icon` and `--image`.